On the tightness of left-invariant contact structures: A unique factorization property: proof of

-where the second equality follows from \eqref{eq:def_log}, the third from left-invariance of $X$ and the fourth from \eqref{4flow_f1}.
-Since $\exp^\perp:H\times \mathbb R\to G $ and $\log:H_3\to\mathbb R$ are both diffeomorphisms, from \eqref{eq:q_unv} we deduce that $q:H\times H_3\to G$ is a diffeomorphism as well.
-It follows that $H$ is a 2-dimensional simply connected Lie group.
+is a diffeomorphism.
+Because $G$ is simply connected, $H$ is a 2-dimensional simply connected Lie group.
 There exist exactly two simply connected 2-dimensional Lie groups.
 One is commutative, the other one is described in equation \eqref{eq:non_comm_2}.
 Both of them contain two 1-dimensional subgroups $H_1,H_2\subset H$ such that the map

 is a diffeomorphism.
-If $H$ is commutative this fact is clear.
-In the non commutative case the two 1-dimensional subgroups of \eqref{eq:non_comm_2} are exhibited in equation \eqref{eq:H_3}.
+If $H$ is commutative, then $H$ is isomorphic to $\mathbb R^2$ and this fact is clear.
+In the non commutative case the two 1-dimensional subgroups of \eqref{eq:non_comm_2} for which \eqref{eq:H_diffeo} holds are exhibited in equation \eqref{eq:H_3}.
 Finally combining \eqref{eq:H_diffeo} and \eqref{eq:q_diffeo} we define